 This evaluation of the effect of CEWO water delivery on Hydrological connectivity will be a collaborative undertaking by CEWO, MDBA and MDFRC.
-In time MDBA may be able to provide hydrological modelling, and in particular modelling streamflow discharge and floodplain inundation in the absence of CEWO water delivery and for the case where target Basin plan scenario (this data is currently not available).
+MDBA will be responsible for hydrological modelling, and in particular modelling streamflow discharge and floodplain inundation in the absence of CEWO water delivery and for the case where target Basin plan scenario.
 The CEWO hydrology information officer will be responsible for coordinating the compilation of operational data to characterise CEWO environmental water deliver.
 MDFRC will be responsible for the analysis and interpretation of these data to evaluate basin-scale hydrological outcomes.